synapticloop/panl/README.md

    `/Manufactured by Koh-i-Noor, or Faber-Castell Co./b/` (with a value separator configured to be `, or `).

+1. **SEARCH ALL OR SPECIFIC SOLR FIELDS** - Any Solr indexed field can be selected to be searched on, for example, in the Book Store Walkthrough, the user can select to search within the title, the author, the description, or all of them.

 1. **FIELD VALUE validation** - By default, Solr can error when an invalid value is passed through - for example, if Solr is expecting a numeric value and it could not be parsed.
 Panl can protect against this, by attempting to parse